-You have your business plan, your equipment, and your legal documents.
-Now it is time to find your freight.
+So, you have your operating authority and put together your business plan, your equipment, and your legal documents.
+Now it is time to find freight for your trucking business.

-Load boards are a common freight finding tool.
+To book your own loads to load boards such as the DAT board, are a common freight finding tool.
 Load boards allow you access to any broker or shipper (within the load board network) who is looking for your specific type of carrier to haul their freight.
 This allows you to cast the widest net to find customers, brokers, and shippers.

 Load boards can be as different as the companies they supply.
 Before making a commitment to a load board, make sure you are getting the best service for your company.
 You want a load board with a large selection of your preferred lanes and a high demand for your type of equipment.
 Free trials are the best way to test the market before making a financial investment.
 (Note, some load boards do not advertise free trials but will offer them to you if you ask.)

-Utilizing a dispatcher is another option.
+Utilizing a dispatcher is another option and can help you find good loads that you might typically miss out on.
 Dispatchers save you time by working the load boards for you.
 Give them your business type and hauling expectations then they find you the best paying freight for the lane and freight you haul.
 If using a service like ProDispatch, the dispatcher will also fill out the broker packets for you, saving you even more time so you can focus on just delivering the freight.